gtgermana/GettingAndCleaningData/CodeBook.md

 > For each activity and subject combination, each variable above is averaged and placed in the tidy dataset, per project instructions.

-> This tidy datset was written to a csv file using
+> This tidy dataset was written to a text file using

 >> write.table(tidyDataset,"tidyDataset.txt", quote = FALSE, sep = ",", row.names = FALSE)